 - How many South Dakota drivers are uninsured?
 7.7%

 If you are involved in a collision that is the fault of an uninsured driver, that person is responsible for compensating you for your damage and any necessary medical treatment.
 Unfortunately, even with a court order, it can be extremely difficult to collect this money.
 Uninsured motorist insurance, which is required in South Dakota, ensures that you will have the compensation owed to you if you are in an accident with an uninsured, underinsured, or hit-and-run driver.
 Your insurance company will absorb the costs if they are unable to collect the money owed from the at-fault driver.

 Number of Auto Thefts in Sioux Falls, SD

 The auto theft rate in South Dakota is lower than the national average.
-But in Sioux Falls, where more than 600 vehicles were reported stolen in 2017, it is higher.
+But in Sioux Falls, where more than 600 vehicles were reported stolen in recent years, it is higher.